Psianturi/near-badge-app/README.md

 -   **Magic Link Generation**: Organizers can instantly copy a shareable "magic link" for any event.
 -   **Interactive Transaction Toasts**: Provides users with direct links to the NEAR Explorer to view their successful transactions.
 -   **NFT Badge Claiming**: Enables whitelisted attendees to easily claim their unique NFT badge for an event.
+-   **Event Deletion**: ✅ **Admin and Organizer accounts can now safely delete events** using the trash icon (🗑️).
+This feature includes confirmation prompts to prevent accidental deletions.
 -   **Responsive Design**: A clean and modern interface built entirely with **Chakra UI**.

 ## Technology Stack